Mammography at RCI

 On the day of the examination, do not wear talcum powder, deodorant, lotion or perfume under your arms or on your breasts.
 These substances can cause artifacts on your mammogram, making the images harder to interpret.
 Deodorant towelettes will be available to you after your exam.

-- Wear two-piece clothing so that you only have to remove your top and bra for the examination
+- Wear two-piece clothing so that you only have to remove your top and bra for the examination.

-- To help minimize discomfort during your exam, schedule your mammogram during the
+- To help minimize discomfort during your exam, schedule your mammogram during the 2 weeks following your menstrual cycle (when breasts are less tender).

-- Please bring any pertinent history to your appointment: Prior surgeries, hormone use, family or personal history of breast cancer
+- Please bring any pertinent history to your appointment: Prior surgeries, hormone use, family or personal history of breast cancer.

-- If you are breastfeeding, it is best to schedule your mammogram at least 3 months after you have stopped nursing
+- If you are breastfeeding, it is best to schedule your mammogram at least 3 months after you have stopped nursing.

 What can I expect?